Hillsboro, Alabama: Geography

-Hillsboro is located at (34.638029, -87.188287).
-The town is concentrated along County Road 217 (Main Street) just south of the road's railroad crossing, a few miles west of Decatur, and a few miles south of Wheeler Lake.
+Hillsboro is concentrated along County Road 217 (Main Street) just south of the road's railroad crossing, a few miles west of Decatur, and a few miles south of Wheeler Lake.
 The town's municipal boundaries extend northward to U.S. Route 72.

 According to the U.S. Census Bureau, the town has a total area of 1.9 sqmi, all land.